danhaus/analytics-web-prisma-react/README.md

-# Analytics dashboard with Prisma, Express, and React
+# Analytics web app with Prisma, Express, and React

 This sample project is a fullstack web application that serves as an analytics dashboard for file uploads.
 The dashboard displays statistics about the users and files they uploaded to the platform.